tdounias/Reed_Senior_Thesis/README.md

 ![](plots/vbm_county_graph.png)

-### File Structure
+## File Structure

 I have attempted to make this analysis reproducible, though I am not able to share the data I worked with.
 This is mainly due to file size and privacy concerns.
-While the data are public, and can be requested from the Secretary of State of Colorado, I have chosen not to publicly display the adresses, phone numbers, names, and turnout decisions of more than three quarters of Coloradoans.
+While the data are public, and can be requested from the Secretary of State of Colorado, I have chosen not to publicly display the addresses, phone numbers, names, and turnout decisions of more than three quarters of Coloradans.

 The repository is organized as follows: